ZeroZenx/TAPS-Transcript-Automation/README.md

-# TAPS - Transcript Automation Portal System
+# TAPS - Transcript Automation and Processing Service

 A modern, enterprise-grade web application for managing transcript requests with role-based access control, Azure AD authentication, and SharePoint integration.